hdbhandari/hyperledger-fabric-basics/basics-101/readme.md

 ### fabcar

-This folder contains example smart contracts.
-It is recommended that users start with the Asset transfer samples and tutorials series for the most recent example smart contracts.
+- This folder contains example smart contracts
+- It is recommended that users start with the Asset transfer samples and tutorials series for the most recent example smart contracts.

 | **Smart Contract** | **Description**                                                                                                                                                                   | **Languages**                    |
 | ------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------- |